The Irish in Us

 The Irish in Us is a 1935 American comedy film directed by Lloyd Bacon and starring James Cagney, Pat O'Brien, and Olivia de Havilland.
 Written by Earl Baldwin based on a story by Frank Orsatti, the film is about an Irish family consisting of a mother and three sons: a cop, a fireman, and a boxing promoter.
 Encouraged to find a real job, the boxing promoter makes one last attempt by promoting a fighter he believes will bring him a fortune.
 The Irish in Us was released in the United States by Warner Bros.
 Pictures on August 3, 1935.
 The supporting cast features Frank McHugh and J. Farrell MacDonald.

 Plot

-In Manhattan's lower east side, police officer Pat O'Hara (Pat O'Brien) wants his boxing promoter brother Danny (James Cagney) to acquire a more dependable job in order to support their mother after Pat marries his girlfriend Lucille Jackson (Olivia de Havilland).
+In Manhattan's lower east side, police officer Pat O'Hara wants his boxing promoter brother Danny to acquire a more dependable job in order to support their mother after Pat marries his girlfriend Lucille Jackson.
 When Lucille meets charismatic Danny, she promptly falls for him- which complicates matters, to say the least.

-When his fighter Hammerschlog (Allen Jenkins) gets cold feet just before a packed house charity boxing match, Danny has no choice but to step into the ring himself.
+When his fighter Hammerschlog gets cold feet just before a packed house charity boxing match, Danny has no choice but to step into the ring himself.
 Danny wins a bruising multi-round battle, and the publicity from the fight would seem to assure his future success as a promoter.